Annex 1 - Main accounting principles of Bilan Carbone®

 What are the fundamental principles to be respected by the accounting of Bilan Carbone®?

 The Bilan Carbone® method is based on accounting principles.
-The annex presents these generic rules and principles for each of the 10 emission categories of the Bilan Carbone®.
+The annex presents these generic rules and principles for each of the 10 categories of the Bilan Carbone®.

-Definitions of the categories, the emission sources they include, and the main associated accounting principles are detailed below:
+The definitions of the categories, the emission sources they include, and the main associated accounting principles are detailed below:

 Energy